DK Metcalf

-DeKaylin Zecharius "DK" Metcalf (born December 14, 1997) is an American football wide receiver for the Seattle Seahawks of the National Football League (NFL).
-He played college football at Ole Miss.
-He is the son of former NFL guard Terrence Metcalf.
+DeKaylin Zecharius "DK" Metcalf (born December 14, 1997) is an American professional football wide receiver for the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the Ole Miss Rebels and was selected by the Seattle Seahawks in the second round of the 2019 NFL draft.
+After six seasons with the Seahawks, Metcalf was traded to the Steelers in 2025.
+He has one All-Pro selection and has been named to the Pro Bowl twice.

-Metcalf was born and raised in Oxford, Mississippi, where he played football both at Oxford High School and at the University of Mississippi, also known as Ole Miss.
-He played at Ole Miss for three seasons before declaring for the 2019 NFL Draft, where he was selected by the Seahawks in the second round.

-Early years
+Early life

 Metcalf was born on December 14, 1997, in Oxford, Mississippi.
+Metcalf's father, Terrence, also played college football at Ole Miss and was an offensive lineman in the NFL for the Bears, Lions and Saints.

-He attended Oxford High School in Oxford, Mississippi.
+Metcalf attended Oxford High School in Oxford, Mississippi.
 During his high school football career, he had 224 receptions for 3,302 yards and 49 touchdowns.
 Regarded as a four-star prospect, Metcalf was ranked the No. 14 wide receiver prospect by Rivals.com.
 He committed to play college football at the University of Mississippi.

 College career

 As a freshman at Ole Miss in 2016, Metcalf appeared in the first two games of the season before suffering a foot injury which ended his season.
 He was granted a redshirt following his injury.
 He had two receptions for 13 yards with both of the receptions going for touchdowns.
 In 2017, he had 39 receptions for 646 yards and seven touchdowns.
 During the 2018 season, Metcalf had 26 receptions for 569 yards before sustaining a season-ending neck injury against Arkansas.
-After his 2018 season, Metcalf declared for the 2019 NFL Draft, forgoing his last two years of college football.
+After his 2018 season, Metcalf declared for the 2019 NFL draft, forgoing his last two years of college football.
 He finished his career with 67 receptions for 1,228 yards and 14 touchdowns.